 “And be steadfast in prayer and regular in charity: And whatever good ye send forth for your souls before you, ye shall find it with Allah”

-We all know Zakat as a key pillar of faith and a spiritual duty incumbent upon Muslims who can afford it.
-But it’s not just an obligation that must be fulfilled; it offers the giver - and receiver – great blessing.
-It is an opportunity to purify one's wealth and it is an innovative system that redistributes wealth.
+Zakat, a key pillar of faith and a spiritual duty incumbent upon Muslims who can afford it, is full of fruitful benefits.
+This is an obligation that offers the giver - and receiver – great blessings and immense reward.
+Zakat purifies one's wealth and is an opportunity to give to the less fortunate at least annually.

 Zakat Fulfils Your Duty

-With Human Appeal, you know that your gift will be used to help some of the most vulnerable and marginalised people in the world.
+With Human Appeal, you should know that your gift will be used to help some of the most vulnerable and marginalised people in the world.
 Perhaps your donation will aid the construction of a well, bringing clean water to a community.
-Or maybe it will provide education to a mother hoping to learn a trade and support her family.
-Or perhaps it will go towards supporting some of the vulnerable people here in the UK.
+Or, maybe it will provide education to a mother hoping to learn a trade and support her family.
+Or, perhaps it will go towards supporting some of the vulnerable people here in the UK.

-Give knowing you are upholding your duty as a compassionate, empathetic and responsible human being.
+Give, knowing that you are upholding your duty as a compassionate, empathetic and responsible human being.

 It's simple!
 You can use our Zakat calculator to help you work out what you owe.
 It will make giving that bit easier, but just as rewarding!